Satyam-Bhaii/Satyam-Bhaii/README.md

 ## 💬 Quote

-> *"Code is like humor.
+> *"Code is like human.
 When you have to explain it, it's bad."* — Cory House

 ---